Tencon99/doudouai/README.md

 ```
 You can send a Pull Request to the [mcp_server_market](https://github.com/chatmcpclient/mcp_server_market) repository to add your MCP Server to the Market.
 After your PR is merged, your MCP Server will be available in the Market and other users can use it immediately.

-Your feedback helps us improve chatmcp and helps other users make informed decisions.
+Your feedback helps us improve doudouai and helps other users make informed decisions.

 ## Thanks